National Intelligence Service (Greece): Recent Years

 During the recent years, EYP has also been active regarding cases of corruption in Greek football, such as the 2015 Greek football scandal and various attacks to Greek referees.

 In 2021, a former Greek intelligence officer, who was in charge of the Kyrenia branch of the Greek National Intelligence Service admitted that Greece and the Junta of Dimitrios Ioannidis knew about the invasion from at least April 1974, saying that "if the Greek leadership wanted, the Turks would have suffered annihilation", this was said in an interview with the Cypriot state broadcaster, RIK.

 The Officer also claims that all the evidence he had on this issue was also turned in to the Greek parliament during their investigation of the events of Cyprus (Later to be known as the Cyprus File), adding more details and claiming that although he was sending important intelligence signals to his superiors in Greece, he was getting no reply or instructions, including after informing them of the Turkish Military movements in the area saying " “It was as if they already knew everything and didn't need any additional information.”

 In 2022, it was revealed that the National Intelligence Service tapped the mobile phone of opposition politician Nikos Androulakis, which led to immediate resignation of Greece's intelligence chief and the head of his personal office.

 In 2023 the Agency introduced a Cybersecurity Center.
 The new Security Operation Center (SOC) will operate in EYP’s Cyberspace Directorate and will be in charge of monitoring, detecting and responding to cyber threats and security breaches of the country’s governmental digital infrastructure.

 In 2024, a presidential decree introduced further reforms to modernize the EYP.
 Key changes included the establishment of a unified Operations Directorate and a unified Analysis Directorate to manage integrated intelligence collections and assessments.
 Additionally, it encompasses the creation of specialised professional branches, mandatory training via a newly founded Intelligence and Counterintelligence Academy, and a compulsory minimum ten-year service period for recruits.
 The reforms were meant to strengthen cyber integration of artificial intelligence (AI) and data analytics.
 The decree also mandated the creation of an Internal Audit Unit for better oversight, a Press and Communications Office, and a Historical Archive and Museum to preserve EYP’s legacy.

-Other information
+Motto

 The agency's motto is the ancient Greek phrase "Λόγων ἀπορρήτων ἐκφορὰν μὴ ποιοῦ" (translated roughly as "Do not discuss confidential affairs"), a quote attributed to the Corinthian tyrant and philosopher Periander.

-EYP is rumored to operate one of the largest criminal databases of any intelligence agency.
-In addition, it possesses a large volume of classified information about criminal hubs, activities and organizations operating throughout the European Union.